 Timing will vary slightly depending on how large your pieces are, the thickness, and how brown you like it on the top.

 You really could use 400 F either way but if it is harder and colder I think it works best at a bit lower temp so the insides can warm well too.
 If you’re just crisping the top it’s a quick 1-2 min.
+Pizza reheats quite quickly and less is more so the cheese doesn’t dry out.

 Thick crust slices in the basket like deep dish styles may need 3-4 minutes.
 Just keep an eye on it and open at the 2 minute mark.
 We typically don’t make thin crusts but they’d probably be closer to 1 min.